unbit/uwsgi-docs/FallbackConfig.rst

    uwsgi --fallback-config safe.ini --need-app --http-socket :8080 --wsgi-file brokenapp.py

 Here the key is --need-app.
-It will call exit(1) if the instance has not been able to load at least an application.
+It will call exit(1) if the instance has not been able to load at least one application.

 Multiple fallback levels
 ************************